 - Let sit to "rise" for 2 to 5 hours, depending on temperature, till about double in size.

 - BAKE.
 Temperature and time depend on size of loaves.

 - Uncover, slice tops to accommodate rising in oven (use razor, very sharp knife, or scissors)

 - If baking open loaves, boules, baguettes, rolls, I sprinkle cornmeal on the baking surface (stone or cookie sheet)

-- Put in cold oven, turn on heat to 375F, bake 1 hour or till internal temp = 195F
+- Put in cold or preheated oven at 375F, bake till internal loaf temp = 195F.

-- Chlorinated water kills the bacteria in the starter/dough, so don't use reverse-osmosis, bottled, or distilled water for the starter and dough.
+- Chlorinated water kills the bacteria in the starter/dough.
+I recommend using reverse-osmosis, bottled, or distilled water for the starter and dough.

 - Making and using the sponge allows the starter to mature into a robust yeast/bacteria colony and makes better bread.

 - 1 cup of bread flour weighs about 128g poured (139g scooped); 1 pint water weighs 473g; 1 tsp salt weighs 4 to 5g.